Multiple Sclerosis Centers of Excellence

 3. Education and Training

-Provide a national program of MS education for VHA healthcare providers, Veterans and caregivers.
-Using a specialized post-doctoral fellowship training program continue to develop expertise in MS health care.
+Providing a national program of MS education for healthcare providers, Veterans, and caregivers to improve knowledge, enhance access to resources, and promote Veteran self-efficacy and treatment adherence.
+Collaborating with national service organizations to increase educational opportunities, share knowledge, and expand participation.
+Utilizing our website to create enduring educational opportunities.
+Coordinating a specialized post-doctoral fellowship training program to develop expertise in MS health care.

 4. Informatics and Telemedicine